 And before you reach for that bottled water, know that isn’t the best option, either.
 Aside from the fact that these plastic bottles are terrible for the environment, some reports say that bottled water is no safer than tap water, and maybe even worse.

-Tap water toxicity is the presence of toxins in our water supply — things like dangerous chemicals, compounds and metals.
-In this analysis, EWG used existing recent data from 50,000 local utilities in every state.
+Back in late 2019, EWG identified tap water toxicity as a major problem in our water supply — things like dangerous chemicals, compounds and metals turned up regularly.
+For this analysis, EWG used existing recent data from 50,000 local utilities in every state.